sebastopol06/CarND-Path-Planning-Project/README.md

 In the current implementation we are taking into account:
 * collision avoidance and safety distances: by checking the minimum distance between the predictions and the trajectory over a 1 second time horizon
 * capabilities cost: a function is provided to check for max velocity, acceleration and jerk associated to every candidate trajectory.
-* efficiency cost: we perfer higher target speeds (it is a short term speed)
+* efficiency cost: we prefer higher target speeds (it is a short term speed)
 * lane cost: we usually prefer staying in our lane (assuming other costs are equal) so we over penalize adjacent lanes when they are occupied (penality is based on distance wrt ego vehicule).
 And we give priority to "free lanes" without vehicle in Field Of View.

 **So it is a rather conservative driving policy, doing lane changes only when there is lots of free space in the target lane.**